-The embouchure and body endurance of a horn player are directly proportional to the quantity of energy available and tthe way of playing.
+The embouchure and body endurance of a horn player are directly proportional to the quantity of energy available and to the way of playing.
 It a process that can be compared to a car…

 How to drive longer distances faster and increase your fuel economy at the same time?